tmortimer/urlfilter/README.md

 A separate endpoint, or even service, could provide additional information where necessary.

 ### Notes About The URL Format
 After an initial question about query strings I decided to handle the URL passed in verbatim.
 It's very possible/likely that in the real world this would be insufficient.
-Based on how I set up the Filter Chain (more on this later) one could add a filter to the front of the chain which sanitizes the URL, ie: consistently removes *www.*.
+Based on how I set up the Filter Chain (more on this later) one could add a filter to the front of the chain which sanitizes the URL, ie: consistently removes *www.*, switches to all lower case, adds or removes trailing slashes, etc.

 Additionally the query strings are likely to change order, if not content and format.
 This could be handled by breaking them up and handling them separately from the URL.